 Army

-Costa Rica is one of the few countries in the world that has no standing army.
+Here’s a little tidbit about Costa Rican history: Costa Rica is one of the few countries in the world that has no standing army.
 The Costa Rican government abolished the army in 1948 after the civil war ended.
-You’ll still see the Costa Rican flag proudly hung high as the national anthem chimes, but there is far less nationalism here than other places.

 Street Names

 Unlike the Western world, Costa Rica does not use street names and does not have a postal code system.
-Before Google maps, navigation was challenging and landmarks were used as waypoints.
+Before Google maps, navigation was challenging, and landmarks were used as waypoints.

-There is some signage in the capital city of San Jose but in many parts of the country, navigating is still tricky.
 So don’t be surprised when your hotel address sounds something like this: “200m South of the tree that was hit by lightning last year, then 50m East.
 It’s the house in front of the house with the red gate.”

 Locks

-Don’t be surprised if the lock on your hotel room has to be turned the opposite way from what you are used to.
-This is often because locals only use one orientation of locks on doors, so it the door needs a different orientation of the lock, they simply flip it causing it to lock and unlock in reverse.
+This is often because Costa Ricans only use one orientation of locks on doors, so if the door needs a different orientation of the lock, they simply flip it, causing it to lock and unlock in reverse.

 Discoteca Vs Nightclub

-In Costa Rica, a discoteca is a nightclub, and a nightclub is actually a strip club.
+Costa Ricans love a good party.
+But remember: when in Costa Rica, a discoteca is a nightclub, and a nightclub is actually a strip club.
 So make sure you ask for the right thing on your nights out!